Saddle Routing Jig Instructions

 The Saddle Routing Jig lets you slot a new bridge with a traditional single saddle or 2-piece compensated saddle, fill and move an existing saddle slot, widen a saddle slot for a compensated saddle, or flatten the bottom of the slot for a saddle transducer pickup.

 This jig lets you slot a new bridge with a traditional single saddle or 2-piece compensated saddle, fill and move an existing saddle slot, widen a saddle slot for a compensated saddle, or flatten the bottom of the slot for a saddle transducer pickup.
-The jig includes an adapter plate for attachment to the bottom of our Precision Router Base (shown below), as well as a special adapter plate for the Bosch Colt Router.
+The jig includes an adapter plate for attachment to the bottom of our #5260 Precision Router Base (shown below), a special adapter plate for the #0489 Bosch Colt Router, and an adapter for our #5900 Tilt Router Base for routing angled back saddle slots.

 1. Mount the adapter plate to the bottom of your Precision Router Base or Bosch Colt router using the included screws.
 (The adapter plate will also fit on the bottom of Dremel's router attachment, using their screws.)
 Chuck the proper size router bit into the rotary tool collet (we recommend a sharp downcut bit for cleanest results).
 Use of an adapter collet is necessary to use our downcut bits in the Bosch Colt or other router with a 1/4" collet.